-There are currently 283,699 Powell Industries shares held short by investors – that's known as Powell Industries's "short interest".
-This figure is 7.7% up from 263,311 last month.
+There are currently 246,253 Powell Industries shares held short by investors – that's known as Powell Industries's "short interest".
+This figure is 12.5% down from 281,410 last month.

 There are a few different ways that this level of interest in shorting Powell Industries shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Powell Industries.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Powell Industries.

 Find out more about how you can short Powell Industries stock.